Structure of Neural Embeddings

 - https://phillipi.github.io/prh/

-Adversarial Vulnerability: Small changes in input space can cause large shifts in embeddings and therefore also in predictions made from them, suggesting the learned manifolds have irregular geometric properties.
+Adversarial Vulnerability: Small changes in input space can cause large shifts in embeddings and therefore also in predictions made from them, suggesting the learned manifolds have chaotic properties.

 Neural Collapse: After extensive training, class features in the final layer cluster tightly around their means, with the network's classification weights aligning with these mean directions.
 Within-class variation becomes minimal compared to between-class differences, effectively creating distinct, well-separated clusters for each class.